POETSII/tinsel/README.md

 massively parallel computing on an **FPGA cluster**.
 It is not specific to any particular FPGA board, but the description below uses Terasic's [DE5-NET](http://de5-net.terasic.com) for illustration purposes.
-(This is a fairly high-end board that the [CL](http://www.cl.cam.ac.uk/) has in plentiful supply.)
+(This is a fairly high-end board from 2012 that the [CL](http://www.cl.cam.ac.uk/) has in plentiful supply.)

 (This respository is work-in-progress.)